bluecadet/Cinder-BluecadetViews/README.md

 * Uses GL stencils, so doesn't support semi-transparency, but does allow for more custom shapes than GL scissor
 * Most view subclasses can be used individually and combined as masks

+### SettingsManager

+The SettingsManager provides an easy means to map JSON settings to app parameters, override them via command line parameters for development and load/save them to/from JSON via InterfaceGl params.

 ### View Samples

 ![](docs/media/view-types-sample.gif)